 - Are rigorous enough to cover all types of scenarios, eliminating any need for improvisation

-You can identify smooth operations very easily just by asking how many times your manager needs to intervene in your day-to-day routine to get things moving again.
+You can easily identify smooth operations by asking how often your manager needs to intervene in your day-to-day routine to get things moving again.

 6.4 Process Improvement Should Be Easy